Can Elastic N.V. (ESTC) Remain Competitive?

 ESTC’s Market Performance

-ESTC stocks went down by -18.23% for the week, with a monthly drop of -36.52% and a quarterly performance of -41.87%, while its annual performance rate touched -46.09%.
-The volatility ratio for the week stands at 11.13% while the volatility levels for the past 30 days are set at 8.31% for Elastic N.V..
-The simple moving average for the period of the last 20 days is -28.01% for ESTC stocks with a simple moving average of -55.03% for the last 200 days.
+ESTC stocks went up by 1.60% for the week, with a monthly drop of -35.24% and a quarterly performance of -35.42%, while its annual performance rate touched -46.34%.
+The volatility ratio for the week stands at 11.27% while the volatility levels for the past 30 days are set at 8.77% for Elastic N.V..
+The simple moving average for the period of the last 20 days is -21.14% for ESTC stocks with a simple moving average of -52.46% for the last 200 days.

 Analysts’ Opinion of ESTC